 The Sapphire Preferred offers a decent rewards rate but doesn’t come with the great perks of the Reserve, like a travel credit or airport security application fee waiver.
 New Chase cardholders will enjoy a great offer to earn a ton of introductory bonus points for spending a certain amount within the first few months of account opening.
 Like the Reserve, you can transfer your points to an airline or hotel partner where you’re a frequent flyer or sleeper, like Southwest Airlines, Delta, Marriott Bonvoy, or Hyatt.

 The Freedom card offers 5% cash back in select categories that rotate quarterly throughout the calendar year.
 Strategically using Chase Offers and the online shopping portal along with your 5% rate can provide some incredible rewards.

 Enjoy 5% cash back on Lyft rides and unlimited 1.5% cash back on everything else, without worrying about bonus categories or spending caps.
-This credit card offers a solid welcome bonus in the first year, plus an intro APR period to help spend down debt, either from purchases or balance transfers.
+This credit card offers a solid welcome bonus in the first year, plus an intro APR period to help pay down debt from purchases.